Table of Contents

 Their lifespan, in turn, comes to around nine to fifteen years.

-If you cannot spare time to groom a cat, this breed might not be the one for you.
+If you cannot spare time to groom a cat, this breed might not suit you.
 Dedication is key to grooming a Himalayan cat.

 Like many long-haired cats, Himalayan cats need their hair brushed daily.
 Cat experts also recommend bathing them routinely to help reduce oiliness on their fur and skin.